vercel/next.js/docs/api-reference/next/image.md

 - [`width`](#width)
 - [`quality`](#quality)

-Here is an example of defining a custom loader and using it on an instance of the Image component:
+Here is an example of using a custom loader with `next/image`:

 ```js
 import Image from 'next/image'